 The latest model is the Sony DSC-RX100 IV, but it’ll set you back nearly 1,000 euros.
 This camera is perfect for you if you’re looking to shoot high-resolution video or want to record in super slow motion.
 The new sensor offers you all these possibilities with this camera, which is certainly unique among compact cameras.

 If you’re looking for a very good camera for everyday photography, then the predecessor model Sony DSC-RX100 III should be just fine for you.
 The camera costs about 300 euros less, but still offers the same high image quality and ease of use.

 The two cameras also have a retractable electronic viewfinder.
 That’s a real rarity in the compact camera segment.

-The PowerShot G7 X is the flagship among Canon’s compact cameras.
-According to its advertising, it has the performance of a pocket-sized DSLR camera, and indeed, the Canon PowerShot G7 X offers everything you could possibly wish for.
+The PowerShot G3 X is the flagship among Canon’s compact cameras.
+According to its advertising, it has the performance of a pocket-sized DSLR camera, and indeed, the Canon PowerShot G3 X offers everything you could possibly wish for.

-It’s extremely fast and offers you a lot of manual setting options.
-The camera costs about 500 euros and is definitely a good solution if you don’t want to carry around a lot of gear.
+It’s extremely light intense, offers a 25x zoom and a lot of manual setting options.
+The camera costs about 750 euros and is definitely a good solution if you don’t want to carry around a lot of gear.